 It is a pleasure to invite you to the conference and to invite your participation in presenting a paper focused on our very specific conference topic: “Does It Matter Who Wrote the Bible?
 The Pastoral Implications for Pseudepigraphy and Anonymity in the New Testament.”
-The conference is sponsored by the Ellis Foundation for Biblical Research (EFBR).
-The Ellis Foundation for Biblical Research was established in 2005 to promote biblical scholarship and has hosted several conferences focused on the relevance of biblical scholarship to the laity.
+The conference is sponsored by the International Reference Library for Biblical Research (IRLBR).
+The foundation was established in 2005 to promote biblical scholarship and has hosted several conferences focused on the relevance of biblical scholarship to the laity.
 The conference will take place at the Lanier Theological Library in Houston, TX, from May 19-21, 2022.
 We begin at 4:00 pm on May 19 and conclude at 11.30 am on May 21, 2022.

 This conference will consider the implications for practical ministry if certain New Testament books are considered pseudonymous.
 Over the past two centuries various scholars have questioned whether the named writers of some New Testament letters were in fact responsible for their content and composition, offering various theories of pseudepigraphical authorship.
 Often these discussions never leave the halls of the academy to consider how such views might impact parish or congregational life.

 This conference will explore the pastoral and ecclesial implications of claims of pseudepigraphy and anonymity related to the New Testament.

 When submitting your paper proposal, be sure you are addressing one of the subjects below.
 Papers that address merely an argument or the evidence for or against pseudepigraphy in the New Testament will not be considered.
 Again, the focus is on the effect on local church ministry if a particular New Testament book or letter is consider pseudonymous.

 - Pseudepigraphy, anonymity, and the authority of Scripture

 - Ethical considerations of pseudepigraphy